 “Guys?
 Maybe we should take cover?
 Like, now?”
 Valerie butted in.

 The sounds of shattering glass and snapping wood rang out throughout the manor as the city guard surrounding the building busted through, no doubt pouring in like a swarm of locusts.

 Kiera bounced over to the other side of the hallway, opening up a nearby door and ushering for her companions to enter, “In here!”

-It was appeared to be some sort of lounge or study, with a luxurious couch, several velvet-lined chairs, a shelf full of musty books, and garish paintings and marble busts of what Aaron could only assume were of past mayors.
+It was appeared to be some sort of lounge or study, with a luxurious couch, several velvet-lined chairs, a shelf full of musty books, and portraits and marble busts of what Aaron could only assume were of past mayors.

-Hearing the thunderous cacophony of the herd of guards stomping towards them, they all quickly sprung into action.
+Hearing the thunderous cacophony of the guards stomping towards them, they all quickly sprung into action.

 “C’mon, barricade the door!”
 Kiera urged, zipping across the room, grabbing a chair, then springing back to the door and propping it under the knob.

 “Way ahead of ya!”
 Val responded, dumping out the contents of the bookshelf and slamming it before the door.
 Aaron was right behind her, shoving the couch behind the shelf with his shoulder.
 Soon, the trio had the whole room’s furniture pressed against the door.
 Backing away, the iron-haired human and beast monsters formed a small huddle.

 “Alright… I mean… this isn’t that bad.
 You took out thirty troops at Tellum, right Val?”
 Aaron breathed, trying his damnedest to try and be optimistic and failing miserably to hide his anxiety.

 “Yeah, but those guys couldn’t use their crossbows because of their formation, so they only had gladiuses to fight me… even then, I still barely made it out alive.
 And those guys out there have spears!”